 Naltrexone (Revia or Vivitrol) is a medication to treat opioid use disorder (OUD) and alcohol use disorder (AUD).

 It is available in pill form or intramuscular injectable.
-Risk Evaluation and Mitigation Strategy (REMS) is required for Vivitrol (the long-acting injectable formulation) to ensure that the drug’s benefits outweigh its risks.
+Risk Evaluation and Mitigation Strategy (REMS) is required for Vivitrol (the long-acting injectable formulation) to ensure its benefits outweigh its risks.
 Naltrexone in pill form is approved for OUD or AUD.
 Simultaneously, the extended-release injectable formulation is strictly for OUD treatment.
-The pill form is a daily medication, and the injectable is administered once a month by a licensed doctor.
+The pill form is a daily medication, and the injectable is administered monthly by a licensed doctor.

 How Does Naltrexone Work and Is It Addictive?